Deep Reinforcement Learning for Traveling Purchaser Problems: Introduction

-In fact, the idea of leveraging DRL for CO problems is not entirely new though \citep{r_55, r_28, r_54, r_56}, particularly in routing problems such as the traveling salesman problem (TSP) \citep{r_3, r_32, r_37, r_38} and the vehicle routing problem (VRP) \citep{r_2, r_46, r_47, r_48}.
+In fact, the idea of leveraging DRL for CO problems is not entirely new though \citep{r_28, r_54, r_59, r_55}, particularly in routing problems such as the traveling salesman problem (TSP) \citep{r_3, r_32, r_37, r_38} and the vehicle routing problem (VRP) \citep{r_2, r_46, r_48, r_76}.
 However, these efforts typically rely on problem-specific properties and are limited to problems with simple structures, which cannot be readily extended to TPPs.
-Therefore, considering the double nature of TPPs and building on our solution framework, we first propose a novel bipartite graph representation for TPPs, where the markets and products are represented as two sets of nodes, with the supply information (e.g., the supply quantities and prices) encoded as edge features between the market and product nodes.
+Therefore, considering the double nature of TPPs, we first propose a novel bipartite graph representation as an input to the policy network, where the markets and products are represented as two sets of nodes, with the supply information (e.g., the supply quantities and prices) encoded as edge features between the market and product nodes.
 In contrast to existing representations for routing problems (e.g., the complete or \emph{k-NN} graphs \citep{r_4, r_5}), our bipartite graph representation can naturally capture the relations between markets and products through message-passing along edges.
-Then, we design a policy network, which can effectively extract information from the bipartite graph and use it for route construction.
-Specifically, our policy network exploits the connecting structure of the bipartite graph, and leverages graph neural networks (GNNs) and multi-head attention (MHA) to aggregate information both across and within the two sets of nodes.
-This effectively facilitates the extraction of relational information of the markets and products, such as the spatial relations between markets and the potential substitutions and complementarities in product supply, which is important for constructing a high-quality route.
-Moreover, it is worth mentioning that our bipartite graph representation and policy network have another appealing property: they are size-agnostic such that a trained policy network can be flexibly adapted to TPP instances of varying sizes without the need for retraining or parameter adjustment.
+Then, we design a policy network, with an architecture that can effectively extract information from the bipartite graph and use it for route construction.
+Specifically, our policy network exploits the connecting structure of the bipartite graph, and leverages graph neural networks (GNNs) and multi-head attention (MHA) to aggregate information both within and across the two sets of nodes.
+This effectively facilitates the extraction of relational information of the markets and products, such as the spatial relations between markets and the potential substitutions and complementarities in product supply, which is important for the construction of high-quality routes.
+Moreover, it is worth mentioning that our bipartite graph representation and policy network are size-agnostic, such that a trained policy network can be flexibly adapted to TPP instances of varying sizes without the need for retraining or parameter adjustment.